Skinny guinea pigs are certainly an odd-looking breed of guinea pig due to their lack of fur.

 If you don’t want to make a C&C housing, other materials like wood (guinea pig safe ones) and wire mesh can be used instead for your cavy’s new housing.

 Your Skinny’s pig cage should be kept at around 65 to 75 degrees Fahrenheit.

 As they have no means to protect themselves from hot or cool conditions, you need to make sure your Skinny pig’s environment is at a suitable warmth.
 In addition, you can provide your skinny pig with a pet bed such as the ones in this review, so that they have a cozy and warm place to sleep.

 Bedding Types for a Cage

 Now that you’ve selected your cavy’s cage, the next thing you should consider is bedding.
 Your guinea pig’s cage needs bedding to help absorb moisture and urine, as well as control odors.

-As Skinny guinea pigs are sensitive to rough and harsh materials, you should use a soft substrate that won’t irritate their coat.
+As Skinny pigs are sensitive to rough and harsh materials, you should use a soft substrate that won’t irritate their coat.

 I’d opt for paper-based beddings or fleece blankets.

 Fleece blankets are an excellent choice for Skinny piggies as they’re soft and insulating.